TORCH AWARDS PROCESS

 Nonprofit applicants must be 501(c)(3) BBB Accredited Charities that meet all 20 Standards for Charity Accountability at the time of applying.
 Applicants may be participants in the BBB Accredited Charity Seal Program, but are not required to participate in this optional program to submit a Torch Awards application.

 The applicant’s most recent Charity Review (i.e., report to the public) must have been issued by BBB Cincinnati, the BBB Wise Giving Alliance, or another local BBB within the past 18 months (BBB Charity Reviews are performed every 2 years).

-Nonprofit applicants must have a physical location in BBB Cincinnati’s 20-county service area that has been in operation for at least a year and meet all applicable BBB Standards at the time of application.
+Nonprofit applicants must have a physical location in BBB Cincinnati’s 20-county service area that has been in operation for at least 3 years and meet all applicable BBB Standards at the time of application.

 BBB Cincinnati’s 20-county service area